Installing Galera Manager

 Logs & Installation Failure

 In the last lines of the installation message, there’s also the login name and password for accessing the InfluxDB database for the logs for the nodes.
-You wouldn’t normally need to know these unless you’re trying to debug something very unusual.
+You wouldn’t normally need to know these unless you are trying to debug something very unusual.
 They’re used by Galera Manager behind-the-scenes.
 The logs are viewable within Galera Manager.

-Should you encounter problems installing Galera Manager, though, check the installation log.
-It will be located in your server’s temporary directory (e.g., /tmp).
+).
 You can see the file path and name of the installation log in the last line of a successful installation, as shown above.
-It’s a simple and tidy text file that’s easy to review, if you need it.
+It is a simple and tidy text file that’s easy to review, if you need it.

 Galera Manager Daemon

-Once you’ve answered all of the questions presented to you by the Installer, it will finish the installation and start the gmd daemon.
-You can enter something like the following from the command-line to check that it’s running:
+Once you’ve answered all of the questions presented to you by the Installer, it will finish the installation and start the gmd

 ps -e |grep gmd